BenConstable9/personal-blog/content/posts/lint-modified-python-files-only-in-build-validation.md

 ### 4. Generating Reports

-Azure DevOps supports including test results in PR summaries, which allows for clear visualization of the report results without needing to dive into the pipeline runs.
+Azure DevOps supports including test results in PRs, allowing for a clear visualization of the linting results, without needing to dive into the pipeline runs.
 A report can be generated and published via:

 * *flake8_junit* converts the Flake8 output file into a JUnit format that is readable by Azure DevOps.